webrecorder/browsertrix/docs/deploy/proxies.md

 Browsertrix supports crawling through HTTP and SOCKS5 proxies, including through a SOCKS5 proxy over an SSH tunnel.
 For more information on what is supported in the underlying Browsertrix Crawler, see the [Browsertrix Crawler documentation](https://crawler.docs.browsertrix.com/user-guide/proxies/).

-Many commercial proxy services exist.
-If you are planning to use commercially-provided proxies, continue to [Browsertrix Configuration](#browsertrix-configuration) below.
+### Obtain an SSH Key-pair

-To set up your own proxy server to use with Browsertrix as SOCKS5 over SSH, the first thing that is needed is a physical or virtual server that you intend to use as the proxy.
-For security purposes, we recommend creating a new user on this remote machine solely for proxy access.
+To set up a proxy server to use with Browsertrix as SOCKS5 over SSH, you will need an SSH public key-pair and:

-Once the remote machine is ready and the new user created, add the public key of a public/private key pair to the remote machine under the proxy user to allow.
-We recommend using a new ECDSA key pair.
-You will need to supply the corresponding private key to Browsertrix in [Browsertrix Configuration](#browsertrix-configuration) below.

-Finally, modify the ssh configuration for the proxy user on the remote machine to secure the server and only allow public key authentication for this user.
-For instance:
+- The SSH public key configured on the remote machine
+- The SSH private key configured in Browsertrix
+- The public host key of the remote machine configured in Browsertrix (optional)

+We recommend creating a dedicated SSH key-pair (we recommend an ECDSA key-pair) for use with Browsertrix, as well as a dedicated user, eg. `proxy-user`, and not reusing existing keys or users.

+For basic information on how to create a key-pair using `ssh-keygen`, see existing guides such as [this one from DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server) or [this one from ssh.com](https://www.ssh.com/academy/ssh/keygen)

+We recommend securing the SSH connection for the proxy user to contain the following settings.
+This can be done by adding a file such as `/etc/ssh/sshd_config.d/99-ssh-proxy.conf` where `proxy-user` is the user connecting to the machine.

 ```
 Match User proxy-user